f5devcentral/f5-velos-training/docs/velos_security.rst

   :align: center
   :scale: 70%

-You can also create a Certificate Signing Request (CSR) for the self-signed certificate for use when submitting the certificate to the Certificate Authourity (CA).
+You can also create a Certificate Signing Request (CSR) for the self-signed certificate for use when submitting the certificate to the Certificate Authority (CA).

 .. image:: images/velos_security/imagecsr1.png
   :align: center